 A speaker, Elizabeth P. Peabody, came to Florence in 1875, presenting the ideas of German educator, Friedrich Froebel, who advocated “play gardens” for young children.
 After two or three lectures, Mr. Hill was convinced.
 There were then only a few kindergartens in the country, and Mr. Hill knew they were the exclusive property of the wealthy.
 Certainly the need for this early training, he thought, goes beyond the ability to pay for it.

 He was quickly proven right.
 The first kindergarten class of 15 outgrew his front room and found temporary space in lower Cosmian Hall.
 During that summer of 1876, the present Pine Street School was built.
-Since then the kindergarten has become just one part of what is now called Hill Institute.
+The kindergarten became just one part of what is now called Hill Institute.

 Because of his ill health, Mr. Hill appointed the first seven trustees of the Florence Kindergarten just before the new school opened.
 At the time of the building’s dedication in December 1876, Mr. Hill wrote the trustees, “I hereby commit to your direction and discretion the entire management of said institute” with the purpose of promoting “a healthy physical, intellectual and moral development of young children and…to afford some appropriate education to the mothers.”